-Grade 9 - The Written Word
+Grade 9: The Written Word

-Grade 10 - Art, Architecture, and the American Experience
+Grade 10: Art, Architecture and the American Experience

 In addition to providing a window into various periods of American history and culture, the field study serves as a frame of reference for the sophomore humanities classes and the major research project.
-The broad outlines of the American experience help students understand ways in which scientific and technological developments shaped - and were shaped by - the evolution of American culture.
+The broad outlines of the American experience help students understand how scientific and technological developments shaped, and were shaped by, the evolution of American culture.
 The result is to create touch points for cross-disciplinary connections during the sophomore year and a lifelong appreciation of American intellectual history.

-Grade 11 - College Bound
+Grade 11: College Bound

-Grade 12 - Facing the Future
+Grade 12: Facing the Future